yasmina-99/Supervised-Machine-Learning/README.md

 - Seaborn

 ## Now it's modeling time
-SelectKBest was used to perform preliminary Feature Selection in order to optimize the model.
-The best model achieved an accuracy of 99.7% on the test data using `Random Forest Classifier` model.
+`SelectKBest` was used to perform preliminary `Feature Selection` in order to optimize the model.
+The metric of choice was `AUC ROC` Curve to finely discriminate between positive and negative samples.
+The best model achieved an AUC ROC value of 99.7% on the test data using `Random Forest Classifier` model.
 However, other types of classifiers were also tested:         LogisticRegression(),
             DecisionTreeClassifier(),
             RandomForestClassifier(),
             SVC(),